By Mavis D'Silva Jan. 03, 2020

 Besides striving to provide education to women and people of the backward class, Savitribai also worked towards stopping child marriages and sati.
 She initiated the first Satyashodhak marriage in 1873 – a marriage without dowry, Brahmin priests or Brahminical rituals – providing a safe space for inter-caste couples willing to marry.

 In that sense, Savitribai’s ideology was very simple: To have people treated as equals.
 In the rise of the current conflicts and state of unrest nationwide, this ideology demands our attention.
-The anti-CAA protests that started at Jamia Millia Islamia last month and stirred a wave of campus protests across the country are afterall, nothing but a fight for equality.
-Nearly two centuries later, a 33-year-old Bhim Army leader Chandrashekhar Azad’s politics can very well align with Savitribai’s beliefs.
+The anti-CAA protests that started at Jamia Millia Islamia last year and stirred a wave of campus protests across the country are after all, nothing but a fight for equality.
+In India today, the farmers are agitating for their right to livelihood and Dalit voices are demanding justice.
+Nearly two centuries later, a 34-year-old Bhim Army leader Chandrashekhar Azadpolitics can very well align with Savitribai’s beliefs.
 Both Phule and Azad are not only Dalit crusaders but also as anti-caste reformers reflect the need of an India without the barriers of a social hierarchy.